TheUser2024Assembler/Assembler/BIOS.VGA.13h/README.md

 ;I'm placing the texture.
 use16
 org 0x7C00
-count:mov ax,0x0013;I learned that you can use unnecessary code in RAM as a garbage dump for variables. int 0x10 mov ax,0xA000 mov es,ax
+count:mov ax,0x0013;I realized that it is possible to litter obsolete code with a mess of variables. int 0x10 mov ax,0xA000 mov es,ax